Very simple: cheap rarely equates to good, but I’m sure you already knew that…

 False Economy

-Cutting costs means cutting corners and cutting quality.
-The people who think corner-cutting is OK are neither the customers I serve nor the people you want doing mission-critical work on cherished hi-fi equipment, someone’s brain, legal documents, aircraft or a Rolex watch.
-It is that simple.
+Cutting costs means cutting corners, cutting expertise, cutting time and cutting quality.
+My business was not created to serve customers who want corners cut, and I’d humbly suggest you don’t want corners cut when doing mission-critical work on cherished hi-fi equipment, someone’s brain, legal documents, an aircraft or a Rolex watch.

 We see this play out with dodgy builders, mechanics and botched cosmetic surgery; it’s everywhere and always produces the same results.
-People looking for the cheapest way to do something inevitably realise that the cheapest way is usually the worst and most expensive way to do something.
+The cheapest way to do something inevitably ends up being the worst and most expensive way to do something.

 This premise is well-understood, yet the temptation of blind quotes and the lowest price often sucks people in, without any critical thinking around what they might actually mean.
 Blame must, unfortunately, be apportioned not only on the perpetrators but also on those driving this ‘lowest price’ mentality.